i18next/i18next-scanner/README.md

 # i18next-scanner
-i18next-scanner is available as grunt and gulp task that can scan your JavaScript and HTML sources, extracts translations keys and values, and merges them into your resource files.
+i18next-scanner is available as grunt and gulp task that can scan your JavaScript/HTML source files, extracts translation keys/values, and merges them into i18n resource files.

 **COMING SOON**